-CONSOLIDATED Edison Company of New York, Inc. operates the world's largest underground electric system

-[1].
-In New York City alone, Con Edison supplies electric service to 7,700,000 people through a complex electric distribution system comprising 64 second contingency networks, nearly 29,000 network transformers, and over 85,000 miles of underground cables, including primary feeders, secondary mains, and customer service cables.
-Individual customers are served by a low voltage secondary grid which in turn is supplied by feeders through network transformers; see Fig. 1.
+C ONSOLIDATED Edison Company of New York, Inc. operates the world's largest underground electric system [1].
+In New York City alone, Con Edison supplies electric service to 7 700 000 people through a complex electric distribution system comprised of 64-s contingency networks, nearly 29 000 network transformers, and more than 85 000 mi of underground cables, including primary feeders, secondary mains, and customer service cables.
+Individual customers are served by a low-voltage (LV) secondary grid which, in turn, is supplied by feeders through network transformers; see Fig. 1.
 In such a large and complex system, some 300 to 600 transformers are typically out of service at any given time awaiting upgrade, maintenance, or repair.
-Although this is less than 2% of the network transformer population, significant financial, planning and operational resources are required to restore a transformer.
+Although this is less than 2% of the network transformer population, significant financial, planning, and operational resources are required to restore a transformer.
 In order to manage the economical restoration of network transformers effectively, an optimization algorithm is required to standardize transformer impact and execute a "system need" restoration philosophy.
 This paper presents such a method.